Prachurja/Ticatoe/README.md

 *Note: Must use Java 11 or higher*

 Create an environment variable named `TOKEN`, and set its value as your bot token.
-Use `gradlew run --no-daemon` to run the app.
-If you want to create an executable jar, use `gradlew build --no-daemon` instead.
+Use `gradlew run` to run the app.
+If you want to create an executable jar, use `gradlew build` instead.
 A jar file named `app.jar` gets stored in the `app/build/libs` directory.

-*`--no-daemon` is optional.
-If it isn't applied, a Gradle daemon keeps runs as a background process (to make frequent builds faster).*

 ---